Bosch IoT Insights

 1. Activate the toggle switch.

-2. In the Data Aggregator drop-down list, select an aggregation method with which each entry of the same index is merged is merged into one result.
+2. In the Data Aggregator drop-down list, select an aggregation method with which each entry of the same index is merged into one result.

 3. Activate the Merge Properties checkbox to merge the properties of the index.